 Statement of intent and Application

 Broad Heath is committed to maintaining the confidentiality of its information and ensuring that all records within the school are only accessible by the appropriate individuals.
-In line with the requirements of the GDPR, the school also has a responsibility to ensure that all records are only kept for as long as is necessary to fulfil the purpose(s) for which they were intended.
+In line with the requirements of the UK General Data Protection Regulation (UK GDPR), the school also has a responsibility to ensure that all records are only kept for as long as is necessary to fulfil the purpose(s) for which they were intended.

 The school has created this policy to outline how records are stored, accessed, monitored, and retained in order to meet the school’s statutory requirements.